What Does it Take to Be a Surveying Technician?

 In the United States, there were 60,200 jobs for Surveying Technician in 2016.
 New jobs are being produced at a rate of 10.6% which is above the national average.
 The Bureau of Labor Statistics predicts 6,400 new jobs for Surveying Technician by 2026.
-The BLS estimates 7,200 yearly job openings in this field.
+There will be an estimated 7,200 positions for Surveying Technician per year.

 The states with the most job growth for Surveying Technician are North Dakota, Utah, and Texas.
 Watch out if you plan on working in Alaska, Maine, or Washington.
 These states have the worst job growth for this type of profession.

 The salary for Surveying Technicians ranges between about $27,360 and $74,110 a year.